telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_orion_sink.md

 [Top](#top)

 ## <a name="section3"></a>Programmers guide
-### <a name="section3.1"></a>`NGSIPostgreSQLSink` class
+### <a name="section3.1"></a>`NGSIOrionSink` class
 As any other NGSI-like sink, `NGSIOrionSink` extends the base `NGSISink`.
 The methods that are extended are:

     void persistBatch(NGSIBatch batch) throws Exception;

 A `NGSIBatch` contains a set of `NGSIEvent` objects, which are the result of parsing the notified context data events.
-Data within the batch is classified by destination, and in the end, a destination specifies the PostgreSQL table where the data is going to be persisted.
+Data within the batch is classified by destination, and in the end, a destination specifies other Context Borker where the data is going to be persisted.
 Thus, each destination is iterated in order to compose a per-destination data string to be persisted thanks to any `OrionBackend` implementation.

     public void start();